KBrinza/Internship-Code-Summary/README.md

  I was tasked with creating a “Lifestyle” brand website that’s meant to focus on an area’s food scene.
  During this project, I used HTML, CSS, and JavaScript skills and techniques learned through coursework.
  I then expanded my knowledge by taking on new web-development concepts for this apprenticeship.
- I finished the first project three days ahead of schedule and was assigned a second project in which I was able to complete within three days.
+ I finished the first project three days ahead of schedule and was assigned a second project called Cookery.

 Below you will find two sections of stories for the projects I worked on.
 This first is for the LifeStyle website, and the second is for a site called “Cookery”.
 With each description, you will find sections of